-Compulsory schooling throughout the Channel Islands is from ages 5 to 16, after which most students choose to continue with either A-levels or the International Baccalaureate, either of which can be obtained through the various post-secondary schools.
-Public schooling is free of charge from ages 3 to 18.
-Schools in Jersey and Guernsey generally follow the same curriculum as in England and offer high standards of education.
+Compulsory schooling throughout the Channel Islands is from ages five to 16.
+Most students choose to continue with their A-Levels or the International Baccalaureate, which are accessible through various post-secondary schools.
+Public schooling is free of charge from ages three to 18.

 Public schools in Channel Islands

 Public schools in Guernsey

 Public schooling in Guernsey is known as the States Maintained Education System.
 All schools in this system are free to attend.
 Catchment areas determine acceptance into schools in Guernsey, so parents should consider this when deciding which part of the island to live in.

 Guernsey has fewer than 20 primary and secondary schools, two of which are Catholic.
 Expats wishing to send their child to a Catholic school must submit a baptismal certificate with their application.

 To get an idea of the quality of each school, prospective parents can view individual school reports on the Guernsey government website, which also has lots of information.

 Public schools in Jersey, also called 'government schools', are either free (non-fee-paying) or partly funded by the government (fee-paying).
 Though attendance at fee-paying schools incurs tuition fees, these are much lower than at private schools.
 As in Guernsey, catchment areas apply.

 There are 27 non-fee-paying primary and secondary schools in Jersey, while the selection of fee-paying government schools is small.
 Most primary schools also have a pre-school section.